Oshin: Hardship in Saga

-Upon their arrival in Saga, they are greeted warmly by Ryuzo's father, who is overjoyed that they are unharmed.
-But Oshin receives a barrage of criticism from Kiyo, who blames her for all the disasters that have befallen Ryuzo, including Genji's death.
-Ryuzo's eldest brother makes it clear that Ryuzo will not receive another penny from the family since he took his share of the inheritance when he left home.
+Upon their arrival in Saga, they are greeted warmly by Ryūzō's father, who is overjoyed that they are unharmed.
+But Oshin receives a barrage of criticism from Kiyo, who blames her for all the disasters that have befallen Ryūzō, including Genji's death.
+Ryūzō's eldest brother makes it clear that Ryūzō will not receive another penny from the family since he took his share of the inheritance when he left home.
 Kiyo informs them that they will have to work the fields to earn their keep – the very life that Oshin thought she had escaped when she left home.

-Kiyo is controlling and domineering, criticising Oshin at every turn while chiding Ryuzo for not taking charge of his wife.
-As Ryuzo and Oshin have no money, they are unable to purchase even simple items like soap, needles and thread.
-Oshin is keen to offer her services as a hairdresser to the villagers, but Ryuzo and Kiyo refuse to allow this as it would bring disgrace to the family.
-Ryuzo asks Kiyo for money, but she scolds Oshin for complaining to Ryuzo, leading to marital discord between the couple.
+Kiyo is controlling and domineering, criticising Oshin at every turn while chiding Ryūzō for not taking charge of his wife.
+As Ryūzō and Oshin have no money, they are unable to purchase even simple items like soap, needles and thread.
+Oshin is keen to offer her services as a hairdresser to the villagers, but Ryūzō and Kiyo refuse to allow this as it would bring disgrace to the family.
+Ryūzō asks Kiyo for money, but she scolds Oshin for complaining to Ryūzō, leading to marital discord between the couple.

-Oshin wants to leave and go to the nearby town or back to Tokyo, but Ryuzo will not hear of it as he is worried about how they will support themselves without any money.
+Oshin wants to leave and go to the nearby town or back to Tokyo, but Ryūzō will not hear of it as he is worried about how they will support themselves without any money.
 He decides to join a scheme to reclaim land from the sea, which he will own after 10 years.
-Oshin is concerned about such a high-risk endeavour but Ryuzo presses ahead nonetheless.
-While Oshin continues to be bullied by the household, Ryuzo becomes fed up with Oshin's complaining and begins to side with his mother.
+Oshin is concerned about such a high-risk endeavour but Ryūzō presses ahead nonetheless.
+While Oshin continues to be bullied by the household, Ryūzō becomes fed up with Oshin's complaining and begins to side with his mother.
 He even moves to a separate room, much to Kiyo's delight, who encourages him to divorce Oshin.

 One day Oshin receives a letter from Isho who has returned to Tokyo after the earthquake and will be opening another hairdressing shop in a few months.
 Oshin decides to join her in Tokyo when the time comes.
 As she plans her escape, Oshin discovers she is pregnant with their second child.

-On the day that she is due to catch a train to Tokyo, Ryuzo finds out and intercepts her.
+On the day that she is due to catch a train to Tokyo, Ryūzō finds out and intercepts her.
 When he is unable to persuade her to stay, he struggles with her to take their son from her.
 Oshin falls and hits her head, paralysing her right side.
-She has no choice but to return to Ryuzo's home.
+She has no choice but to return to Ryūzō's home.